 B. Submit supplemental materials specific to the Department of Linguistics

 Use the Graduate Application Supplemental Documents Upload Website to submit the following supporting documentation that is specific to the Department of Linguistics.
 Visit this tutorial for more information on using the Supplemental Documents Upload Website.
 Be sure to submit everything as PDF.

 2. Three (3) Letters of Recommendation:

 GRE scores (no more than 5 years old).
 An unofficial score report for the GRE (and if required, TOEFL or IELTS) is acceptable at the time of application, but admitted students will be required to submit official score reports in order to enroll.
-GRE requirement waived for Spring 2021 admission and until further notice.
+GRE requirement waived for Spring and Fall 2021 admission and until further notice.

 4. A sample of your academic writing, such as a seminar paper.
 This must be in English or ʻōlelo Hawaiʻi.

 5. Statement of Objectives form [PDF].
 If it’s more convenient, you may submit your statement using MS Word.

 E-mail email@example.com or call (808) 956-8602.